Cross effects and calculus in an unbased setting: A Taylor tower from cotriples

 \section{A Taylor tower from cotriples}

-Having established that $(\perp _n, \delta, \epsilon)$ is a cotriple for $n\geq 0$, we show in this section how to define the cotriple Taylor tower for a functor from $\Cf$ to $\D$ where $\Cf$ and $\D$ are as described in the beginning of Section 3.
-The results in this section are generalizations to $\Cf$ of results in Section 2 of \cite{RB}.
+Having established that $(\perp _n, \delta, \epsilon)$ is a cotriple for $n\geq 1$, we show in this section how to define the cotriple Taylor tower for a functor from $\Cf$ to $\s$ where $\Cf$ and $\s$ are as described in the beginnings of Sections 3 and 4.
+The results in this section are generalizations to $\Cf$ and $\s$ of results in Section 2 of \cite{RB}.
 In the next section of this paper, we compare this cotriple Taylor tower to Goodwillie's Taylor tower of $n$-excisive approximations.

 To define the terms in our Taylor tower, we use the augmented simplicial objects associated to the cotriples $(\perp _n, \delta, \epsilon)$.